 Low Dose Atropine Eye Drops for Myopia: Compounding Options

 Pavilion Compounding Pharmacy, a PCAB Accredited Compounding Pharmacy, is pleased to announce the compounding option of providing atropine formulations in several different strengths, including 0.05%, 0.025% or 0.01%.
 We have compounded requests for many other strengths as well.
 Check with our pharmacists to discuss the unique needs of each patient.
+Continue reading to learn more about Atropine Eye Drops for Myopia.

 The American Academy of Ophthalmology (AAO) has studied the use of Low-Dose Atropine to Slow Myopic Progression in Kids and the results are very positive.